ernest-bruce/human-internet/internet_plan/internet_plan.md

 · this produces more meaningful consumer-brand relationships and influence·networks, with stronger loyalty and, ultimately, generating more sales
 &nbsp;

-Peoples•Cloud makes these business-consumer connections richer, more meaningful, and more valuable, both to businesses and consumers
+Peoples·Cloud makes these business-consumer connections richer, more meaningful, and more valuable, both to businesses and consumers
 &nbsp;
 &nbsp;